 SECTION 4.
 The Vice-President is the President-Elect and shall succeed to the Office of the President upon completion of the President’s term.
 If for some reason the President cannot complete the term, the Vice-President will succeed to the Office of the President upon notification by the of Directors.
 The Vice-President shall serve the uncompleted term of the former President and for the succeeding full term for which he/she was elected.
 A new Vice- President will be selected in the next election of Officers.

 SECTION 5.
 On completion of the President’s term, he or she becomes the Immediate Past President.

 SECTION 6.
 Should the Office of the President be vacated by the President and the succeeding Vice-President, the Board of Directors shall determine the President, from its membership, by two-thirds (2/3) affirmative vote.
-Should one or more of the offices of Immediate Past President, Vice-President, Secretary or Treasurer be vacated, the Board of Directors shall make an interim appointment by two-thirds (2/3) affirmative vote to conduct the essential duties of the office until the next election.
-At the next election the uncompleted portion of the vacated office shall be filled.
+Should one or more of the offices of Immediate Past President, Vice-President, Secretary or Treasurer become vacant for any reason, the Board of Directors shall make an interim appointment by two-thirds (2/3) affirmative vote to conduct the essential duties of the office until the next election.
+At the next election the uncompleted portion of the vacant office shall be filled.